Assange’s UK detention violates international law – Australia must intervene

 By Simon Floth in Armidale, NSW

-On Monday, September 7, Julian Assange is scheduled to appear in a British court for several weeks of hearings regarding the U.S. attempt to extradite him.
+Julian Assange is scheduled to appear in a British court today for several weeks of hearings regarding the US attempt to extradite him.

 This concerns Wikileaks obtaining and jointly publishing US-classified data with leading outlets in 2010.